Stxmplhz/Flight-Reservation-Management-Website-for-Admin/README.md

 - Payment System: Track and manage payments associated with reservations
 - Role-Based Access Control: Different user roles have specific permissions to access and control parts of the system

-*My role of this project*: Backend Developer & Fetching API
+*My main role of this project*: Backend Developer & Fetching API